budavariam/budavariam.github.io/_posts/2020-09-19-things-i-wish-i-had-known.md

 For web projects I love online sandboxes, some of them have base templates and let me choose the frameworks that I want to include.

-I can share them with my collegaues and we can experiment in them together independently.
+I can share them with my colleagues and we can experiment in them together independently.

 - [CodePen](https://codepen.io)
 - [CodeSandbox](https://codesandbox.io)